Procurement at MOJ

 If you are not registered you need to follow these steps:

-- submit an expression of interest to the Ministry of Justice
+- submit an expression of interest to the MOJ

-- the Ministry of Justice will invite you to register with the eSourcing portal
+- the MOJ will invite you to register with the eSourcing portal

 - register with the eSourcing portal